tan7vir/Slot-Booking-System/README.md

 # Slot Booking System

 A slot booking system designed for managing indoor and outdoor game slots.
-Users can log in with their Google accounts, view available slots, and book or toggle the availability of slots through a user-friendly interface.
+Users can log in with their Google accounts, view available slots, and book or toggle the availability of slots through a user-friendly interface.\
+\
+You can use the website through this [App-link](https://playground-slot-booking.vercel.app)

 ## Table of Contents